Coming March 2025, a new way to manage B.C. companies

 How will I search?

-• Searching for businesses in the Business Search requires a Premium BC Registry account.
-Learn more
+• Searching for cooperative associations, benefit companies, sole proprietorships and partnerships in the Business Search requires a Premium BC Registry account.
+Learn more.

 A new Business Transparency Registry filing coming soon